Smoczysko/introduction-to-jee-ug/README.md

 # Introduction to Java Enterprise Edition

-This repository holds basic help materials for "Introduction to Java Enterprise" (pol.
-"Technologie Java Enterprise") lecture at the University of Gdańsk in 2014.

-## Layout

-Each branch in this repository represents different subject and starting/ending point for each lecture.

-- `master` - minimalistic application skeleton for JEE6 (Web Profile) application run with [Maven Jetty Plugin](http://www.eclipse.org/jetty/documentation/current/jetty-maven-plugin.html).
+This repository holds basic and minimalistic application skeleton for JEE6 (Web Profile) application run with [Maven Jetty Plugin](http://www.eclipse.org/jetty/documentation/current/jetty-maven-plugin.html).

-- `01-servlets` - basic servlets functionality: displaying text, handling forms, interacting with session and servlet context
+## Requirements ##

+This project has very small system requirements:

+* Java SE SDK 1.7 or higher
+* Apache Maven 3.0 or higher

+## How to run? ##

+After cloning this repository navigate to its directory in command line and type:

+`mvn jetty:run`

+Then enter the URL [http://localhost:8080/introductiontojee](http://localhost:8080/introductiontojee) in web browser.

 ## License